 - JTNN [paper] [PyTorch code]: This network generates molecular graphs using the framework of a variational auto-encoder.
 The junction tree neural network (JTNN) builds structure hierarchically.
 In the case of molecular graphs, it uses a junction tree as the middle scaffolding.

-- Capsule [paper] [tutorial] [code]: this new computer vision model has two key ideas – enhancing the feature representation in a vector form (instead of a scalar) called capsule, and replacing max-pooling with dynamic routing.
-The idea of dynamic routing is to integrate a lower level capsule to one (or several) of a higher level one with non-parametric message-passing.
-We show how the later can be nicely implemented with DGL APIs.
+- Capsule [paper] [tutorial] [PyTorch code]: This new computer vision model has two key ideas.
+First, enhancing the feature representation in a vector form (instead of a scalar) called capsule.
+Second, replacing max-pooling with dynamic routing.
+The idea of dynamic routing is to integrate a lower level capsule to one or several higher level capsules with non-parametric message-passing.
+A tutorial shows how the latter can be implemented with DGL APIs.

-- Transformer [paper] [tutorial] [code] and Universal Transformer [paper] [tutorial] [code]: these two models replace RNN with several layers of multi-head attention to encode and discover structures among tokens of a sentence.
-These attention mechanisms can similarly formulated as graph operations with message-passing.
+- Transformer [paper] [tutorial] [PyTorch code] and Universal Transformer [paper] [tutorial] [PyTorch code]: These two models replace recurrent neural networks (RNNs) with several layers of multi-head attention to encode and discover structures among tokens of a sentence.
+These attention mechanisms are similarly formulated as graph operations with message-passing.

 Training on giant graphs¶